marcelom/botocore-examples/README.md

 - You have an AWS account and IAM credentials with the proper privileges configured on your system
 - You know something about AWS

 These examples assume you know what you are doing with AWS services.
-These examples are NOT intended as a way to get familiar with
-AWS Services.

 Getting Started
 ================